- The alkaline lysis method of plasmid isolation was originally developed by Brinboim and Doly (1979).

 Step 4: Neutralization of lysate to precipitate genomic DNA and other components of cells leaving the plasmid in solution

 ◊ Add 150 μl of chilled Neutralization Solution, and mix immediately and thoroughly by inverting and rolling the tube 4 – 6 times.

 ◊ Incubate on ice for 3 – 5 min.

-After the addition of neutralization solution, a fluffy white material forms and the lysate becomes less viscous.
-The precipitated material contains genomic DNA, proteins, cell debris and Potassium Dodecyl Sulphate.
+After the addition of the neutralization solution, a fluffy white material forms and the lysate becomes less viscous.
+The precipitated material contains genomic DNA, proteins, cell debris, and Potassium Dodecyl Sulphate.